green-coding-solutions/eco-ci-energy-estimation/README.md

             - When using the GMT Dashboard and / or CarbonDB specify the endpoint URL to send to.
 Defaults to "https://api.green-coding.io/v2/ci/measurement/add"
         - `api-endpoint-badge-get`: (optional)
             - When using the GMT Dashboard and / or CarbonDB specify the endpoint URL to get the badge from to.
 Defaults to "https://api.green-coding.io//v1/ci/badge/get
-        - `electricitymaps-api-token`: (optional)
-            - API token for electricitymaps in case you get rate-limited.
-See details below.
 - `get-measurement`: Measures the energy at this point in time since either the start-measurement or last get-measurement action call.
     - `label`: (optional) (default: 'measurement ##')